ClaudioESSilva/claudioessilva.github.io/content/post/2018-04-06-did-you-knowyou-cant-do-arithmetic-operations-with-datetime2-like-with-datetime.md

 The error message is the following:

 <blockquote>Msg 206, Level 16, State 2, Line 4
-Operand type clash: datetime2 is incompatible with int</blockquote>
+Operand type clash: datetime2 is incompatible with int

 This ringed the bell right away!
 Somewhere on the code someone was trying to do an arithmetic calculation without using the proper function.